Grootsingh/Noob-Docs/Redux-Toolkit.md

     lastname:
 }

-examID may contain sensitive data and emailid has variable width so studentid will be our primary key
+// examID may contain sensitive data and emailid has variable width so studentid will be our primary key
 ```

-> if possible select primary key from the candidate keys but if not possible then generate key : ex:id
+if possible select primary key from the candidate keys but if not possible then generate key : ex:id

-> Forign keys: primary keys that are used as refrence in other objects are Forign key and we have to often make realtionship between object we generally use generated keys as primary keys becouse they are easy to refrence in objects.
+`Forign keys`: primary keys that are used as refrence in other objects are Forign key and we have to often make realtionship between object we generally use generated keys as primary keys becouse they are easy to refrence in objects.

-> Non-key: rest of the keys which are not primary key are non-key
+`Non-key`: rest of the keys which are not primary key are non-key

-# Data dependency
+## Data dependency

-inside recods key:value pair is called data.
+`inside recods key`:value pair is called data.

 when value of one data key is dependent or can be determine by another data:key this is called functional dependency.

-ex: in an object of employees, employee name is directly dependennt on employee ID. meaning if you know employee ID you can find out the employee name. if you change employee ID and look for employee name inside employee object then the employee name will also defferent/changed.
+Ex: in an object of employees, employee name is directly dependennt on employee ID. meaning if you know employee ID you can find out the employee name. if you change employee ID and look for employee name inside employee object then the employee name will also defferent/changed.

-# Normalization second Form: 2NF
+## Normalization second Form: 2NF

-rules:
+**rules**:

 - it should be first form first.
 - all the non-key should only be directly dependent on the primary key.